 Schedule Variance (CV) Example

 An example of an SV is if it took a project four months to reach the mid-pointy but the scheduled amount of time was three months.
 The project had a schedule variance of one month.
-This is an unfavorable SV because the actual schedule is more than the planned schedule.
+This is an unfavorable SV because the actual schedule exceeds the planned schedule.

 EVM Definitions